dcouto/LetsDoSitecore/README.md

 # LetsDoSitecore

-A Visual Studio solution following the Sitecore Habitat, https://github.com/Sitecore/Habitat, example with sample code for various customizations and features to be used in Sitecore.
+A Visual Studio solution following the Sitecore Habitat example, https://github.com/Sitecore/Habitat, with sample code for various customizations and features to be used in Sitecore.